Non-uniqueness theory in sampled STFT phase retrieval: Main results

 \subsection{The univariate case $d=1$ and Fock spaces}

-Consider the univariate STFT phase retrieval problem, i.e. the situation where the window function $g$ is an element of $\lt$ and the sampling points $\mathcal{L}$ are a subset of $\R^2$.
+Consider the univariate STFT phase retrieval problem, i.e., the situation where the window function $g$ is an element of $\lt$ and the sampling points $\mathcal{L}$ are a subset of $\R^2$.
 The main result of the previous paper \cite{grohsLiehrJFAA} states that for every window function $g \in \lt$ and every lattice $\mathcal{L}=L\Z^2, L \in \mathrm{GL}_2(\R)$, there exist $f_1,f_2 \in \lt$ such that $f_1 \nsim f_2$ and $|V_gf_1(z)|=|V_gf_2(z)|$ for every $z \in \mathcal{L}$.
 For the special case of the centered Gaussian window $g(t)=e^{-\pi t^2}$ the result was derived in \cite{alaifari2020phase}.
 In both papers, the construction of the functions $f_1,f_2$ with the above properties uses ideas from the theory of fractional Fourier transforms.
 These are metaplectic operators, namely the operators corresponding to rotation matrices

-We refer to an article by de Gosson and Luef for a systematic study of the correspondence between metaplectic operators and fractional Fourier transforms \cite{gossonLuef}.
-We now show that the statements derived in \cite{alaifari2020phase,grohsLiehrJFAA} follow as a by-product from the results derived in the present paper.
-At its core, it is a consequence of the fact that in $\R^2$ every lattice is symplectic.
+We refer the reader to an article by de Gosson and Luef for a systematic study of the correspondence between metaplectic operators and fractional Fourier transforms \cite{gossonLuef}.
+We now show that the statements derived in \cite{alaifari2020phase,grohsLiehrJFAA} follow as a by-product of the results derived in the present paper.
+This is a consequence of the fact that in $\R^2$ every lattice is symplectic.

 \begin{corollary}[Main theorem of \cite{grohsLiehrJFAA}] Let $g \in \ltd$ and let $\mathcal{L} \subseteq \Rtd$ be an \emph{arbitrary} lattice.
 If $d=1$ then $(g,\mathcal{L})$ is not a uniqueness pair. \end{corollary} \begin{proof} Let $\alpha \coloneqq \det L, S \coloneqq \alpha^{-1}L \in \mathrm{Sp}_2(\R)$ and let $\{ c_\lambda \} \subseteq \C$ be the defining sequence of $f \in \mathcal{V}_{\alpha^{-1}\Z}^S(\mathcal{R}g)$ such that $\{ c_\lambda \} \in c_{00}(\alpha^{-1}\Z) \cap \ell^2_\mathcal{O}(\alpha^{-1}\Z)$.
 According to Corollary \ref{cor:1d_lattice} it holds that $|V_gf(z)| = |V_g(f_\times)(z)|$ for every $z \in \mathcal{L}$ whereas $f \nsim f_\times$ by Theorem \ref{thm:nonEquivalence}.
 This yields the assertion. \end{proof}